 And wa la, this recipe was born.

-And they make me happy because the recipe uses healthy ingredients.
+And that makes me happy because the recipe uses healthy ingredients.
 It’s easy to whip up a batch in no time, and of course I love the way my dogs hang out with me in the kitchen, just knowing that I’m making something for them.

 - 2.5 cups whole wheat flour